Spreading the Word

 Jane Goodall, Continued

-Jane Goodall has written many articles and books.
-In 1991, she created an organization.
-It is called “Roots & Shoots.”
-Its goal is to teach young people about conservation.
-Today, she continues to do her work.
+Ph.D. from Cambridge University.
+She has published many magazine articles and books.
+In 1991, she founded an organization called “Roots & Shoots” in Tanzania.
+Its goal is to help young people begin careers in conservation work.
+Today, her work in conservation continues.